atahirkarasahin/academic_website/content/publication/electric_caravan/index.md

 towed off-road caravan is used in field tests.
 The developed controller is shown that it performs yaw stabilisation effectively in field tests.
 authors:
-- Ali Tahir Karasahin
-- Mehmet Karali
+- Ali Tahir Karasahin, Mehmet Karali
 date: "2022-xx-xxT00:00:00Z"
 doi: ""
 featured: true